0xreza/maple-profiler/README.md

 MAPLE is a [Pin](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool)-based profiler to provide dumping memory access traces of applications at page-level.
 Currently, it records the _accessed virtual page number_, _timestamp_ and _r/w_.
 > The supported output format is only **csv** at the moment; _binary_ and _vscsi_ will be added soon.

+> MAPLE has a built-in LRU cache helping to eliminate redundant items which may get answered by front layer caches.

 **[1]** Install the [Pin tool](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool)  on Linux.
 [Download](https://software.intel.com/en-us/articles/pin-a-binary-instrumentation-tool-downloads), unpack a kit and change to the directory.

     $ tar zxf pin-3.2-81205-gcc-linux.tar.gz